 117 S. Limestone Street,

-Regent Theatre is located on South Limestone Street in downtown Springfield just one block up from the State Theatre on South Fountain Avenue.
-It was originally built as a vaudeville theatre, and during this period and up to the 1950’s, the office of Gus Sun, a relatively well known vaudeville booking agent/manager, was above the theatre.
+Regent Theatre is located on S. Limestone Street in downtown Springfield just one block up from the State Theatre on South Fountain Avenue.
+It was originally built as a vaudeville theatre on the site of the Grand Opera House, and during this period and up to the 1950’s, the office of Gus Sun, a relatively well known vaudeville booking agent/manager, was above the theatre.
 By 1941 it was operated by Warner Bros.
 Circuit Management Corp.

 The Regent Theatre was a single screen theatre with a balcony, which would later serve as a second screen to make Regent Cinemas.
 The Regent Cinemas was closed by Chakeres in January 1991 and is currently for sale.